Trident Group (TRDT) Price Tops $0.0014 on Top Exchanges

-Trident Group (CURRENCY:TRDT) traded up 97.5% against the U.S. dollar during the 24-hour period ending at 9:00 AM Eastern on October 24th.
-In the last week, Trident Group has traded down 50% against the U.S. dollar.
-One Trident Group token can currently be purchased for about $0.0014 or 0.00000017 BTC on major exchanges including IDEX and CoinExchange.
-Trident Group has a total market capitalization of $1,755.00 and approximately $7.00 worth of Trident Group was traded on exchanges in the last day.
+Trident Group (CURRENCY:TRDT) traded 97.5% higher against the U.S. dollar during the 24-hour period ending at 11:00 AM E.T. on October 26th.
+Trident Group has a market capitalization of $1,755.00 and $7.00 worth of Trident Group was traded on exchanges in the last day.
+During the last seven days, Trident Group has traded 50% lower against the U.S. dollar.
+One Trident Group token can now be purchased for $0.0014 or 0.00000017 BTC on major exchanges including CoinExchange and IDEX.

 - InnovativeBioresearchClassic (INNBCL) traded 20.6% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.